Vishesh-04/Tourist-Temperature-Guide/README.md

 ## Project Description

-The Tourist temperature Guide is a Temperature Alert Agent built using Fetch.AI's uAgent library that provides a simple interface for users to input their desired location and temperature range and then displays real-time temperature status updates on the webpage, i.e., sends alert/notification to the user whether the current temperature is suitable for their living conditions or not.
+The Tourist temperature Guide is a Temperature Alert Agent built using Fetch.AI's uAgent library that provides a simple interface for users to input their desired location and temperature range and then displays real-time temperature status updates on the webpage.

+## Use Case
+Tourist Temperature Guide : This agent is designed to help people know about the temperature of the place where they are planning to visit and if the temperature is suitable as per there preference.

 ![Tourist temperature Guide](ss.png)